backtracking/mlpost/README.txt

 	same, but the suffix is used by pdflatex to identify PostScript produced by Metapost)

+        The bash script view-mps, enclosed in mlpost repo, can be used to view .mps files.

 -latex main.tex
         indicates the main LaTeX file, from which the prelude is extracted to be passed to Metapost (this way you can use